speechbrain/speechbrain/README.md

 - Recipes for wav2vec 2.0 pre-training with multiple GPUs compatible with HuggingFace models.

 ### Multi-microphone processing
-Combining multiple microphones is a powerful approach to achieve robustness in adverse acoustic environments:
+Combining multiple microphones is a powerful approach to achieving robustness in adverse acoustic environments:
 - Delay-and-sum, MVDR, and GeV beamforming.
 - Speaker localization.